 The American Rescue Plan Act (ARPA) has recognized the need to assist people taking care of others.
 If you are a working parent with a Dependent Care Assistance Plan (DCAP, also called a Dependent Care FSA), in 2021 you can put aside a maximum of $10,500 for individuals or married couples filing jointly, and $5,250 for a married person filing separately, before taxes, to cover childcare expenses.
 However, the decision to increase the annual limit for 2021 is subject to employer approval, so verify your status with you HR department.
 Keep in mind, this can also be used for non-child dependents, but can only be used for care provided while the holder is working or going to school.
 It is not available for overnight care or camps.

 You can offer a Health Reimbursement Arrangement (HRA) to cover the cost of non-group healthcare insurance for your employees.
 Individual Coverage HRAs (ICHRAs) were approved by Congress in 2019.
 ICHRAs allow beneficiaries to shop for health insurance on the open market, including exchanges set up by the Affordable Care Act, and be reimbursed for part or all of their premium expenses.

 Flexible Work Environment

-A modern benefit that has seen a massive surge over the past year is teleworking.
-The COVID-19 pandemic forced the issue but it could become a long-term norm for many in the “new normal.”
+A modern benefit that has seen a massive surge over the past year is telework.
+The COVID-19 pandemic forced the issue, but it could become a long-term change for many in the “new normal.”
 Cutting down on fuel costs and commuting times is seen by many as a significant perk.
-So long as productivity stays high, why not offer the ability for your team to stay comfy and enjoy the advantages of working from home, whether for a day or two per week or full-time?
+So long as productivity stays high, why not offer the ability for your team to enjoy the advantages of working from home, whether in a hybrid model or full-time?